Revolutionary Council of the Republic of Afghanistan: Rise to power

 On 24 May 1978 the Politburo announced the enlargement of the Revolutionary Council.
-This new enlarged council met for the first time on 12 June 1978 and this meeting is marked with two controversial changes.
+This newly enlarged council met for the first time on 12 June 1978 and this meeting is marked with two controversial changes.
 The first being to change the flag and replace it with a fully red one.
 The other being the declaration of the royal family to be traitors and removing their Afghan citizenships.
 Five days later the Revolutionary Council had a new meeting about the Parcham in the government, while not much information was or has been released about this meeting most of the Parcham politicians of the party were sent abroad as ambassadors.

-Under the regime of Karmal, the Parchamis took the most important government positions, while also Independent politician rose to power.
+Under the regime of Karmal, the Parchamis took the most important government positions, while independent politicians also rose to power.
 The Khalqi faction still outnumbered the Parchamis, especially in Afghan military and other security sectors.
 Because of the Khalq-Parcham power struggle discipline within the party broke down.
 Karmal tried to replace seven Khalqi military officers with Parchamis to get better control of the party, the officers ended sending the letters back.
 The government did nothing to intervene or stop these officers, while the government of Karmal eventually executed thirteen Amin supporters.
 This would indirectly lead to the Khalqi failed military coups in June, July and October which all happened in 1980.
 This eventually led to the purge of the Khalqis from the government which virtually shut down the government leaving the country at the hands of the Soviet advisers.
 During this phase the Parchamis with the help of the Soviets were able to crush the coup at the last second.
 While Karmal was unsuccessful when it came to destroy factionalism within the party, the party became more secure because of the Khalqi purge of the government.
 In June 1981 the Revolutionary Council with the Central Committee was again expanded, with now including fifteen more members.
 At this meeting Nur was appointed President of the Council and Sultan Ali Keshtmand became the new Prime Minister of Afghanistan.

 New constitution

 In November 1986, Karmal resigned his post as President of the Council and left the new post open to former KHAD leader Mohammad Najibullah.
 Before Najibullah rose to power Sultan Ali Keshtmand was acting president of Afghanistan and the council.
-Under Najibullah's sought a ceasefire between Mujahideen and government forces, he called this process National Reconciliation.
+Under Najibullah, the government sought a ceasefire between Mujahideen and government forces; this process was named "National Reconciliation".
 After the National Reconciliation talks the Loya jirga ratified the new constitution made by Najibullah and various resistance groups.
 The new constitution abolished the one-party system in the country and saw the establishment of the Meli Shura (Loya jirga), Sena (Senate) and the Wolasi Jirga (House of Representatives) which would eventually replace the Revolutionary Council.
 They also agreed to remove "democratic" from the official name of Afghanistan, so since 1987-1992 the official name was the Republic of Afghanistan.